PAINAD Scale

 Add up the ratings for each category and calculate the total score, ranging from 0 to 10.
 A higher score indicates increased levels of pain.

-Based on the total score, provide the appropriate comfort measures, pain relief medications, or further medical attention.
+Based on the total score, administer the appropriate comfort measures, pain relief medications, or additional medical care as needed.
+An "Additional Notes" section is also provided for you to record any further information or details about the patient.

-The PAINAD Scale assesses pain levels in people with advanced dementia.
-You should use it when you suspect your patient is experiencing pain and you need to determine the severity of their discomfort.
+The PAINAD Scale assesses pain levels in people with advanced or severe dementia only.
+You should use it when you suspect your patient is experiencing either acute pain or ongoing pain, and you need to determine the severity of their discomfort.
 You can also administer this test if or when:

 The PAINAD Scale is excellent for monitoring and managing chronic pain in people with advanced dementia.
-Regular assessments can help you detect changes in the patient's overall health and respond appropriately.
+Regular pain assessment can help you detect changes in the patient's overall health and respond appropriately to avoid leaving them with untreated pain.

-Regular assessments can help you determine if the patient is responding well to their current pain relief regimen or if you need to make adjustments.
+Regular pain and symptom management and assessments can help you determine if the patient is responding well to their current pain relief regimen or if you need to make adjustments.

-For patients who cannot verbalize their pain, the PAINAD Scale can provide valuable insight into their discomfort.
+For those patients with dementia who cannot verbalize their pain, the PAINAD Scale can provide valuable insight into their discomfort.
 You can better understand their pain levels by observing and rating the patient's physical signs and non-verbal behavior.

 The PAINAD Scale can help you detect pain in patients who cannot express it verbally.
 If the patient exhibits signs of distress, physical discomfort, or agitation, this tool can be used as a guide for observation and evaluation.